rubengardner/monkey-logs/docs/project-brief.md

-# Project Brief: Climbing Logs Application
+# Project Brief: Monkey Logs Application

 ## 1. Market Analysis

-The rock climbing and bouldering market has seen steady growth, driven by an increasing interest in fitness, outdoor activities, and the social aspects of the sport.
-While many climbers use pen-and-paper or simple digital notes to track their progress, there's a significant opportunity for a dedicated application.
-Key competitors include apps like "Vertical Life," "The Climbing App," and "Chalkboard," which offer features like route logging, community leaderboards, and gym information.
-Our product can differentiate itself by focusing on a streamlined user experience, detailed analytics, and a vibrant community-driven logging system.
+The rock climbing and bouldering market is expanding, with a growing focus on structured training and performance tracking.
+While many logging apps exist, there is a gap for a platform that specifically caters to a training-focused user base, providing distinct experiences for both climbers and their coaches.
+Our product can differentiate itself by offering a unified system for tracking and coaching, empowering users to manage their own progress or to be guided by a professional.

 ## 2. User Personas

-- **The Weekend Warrior:** A casual climber who wants an easy way to log their climbs, track personal bests, and share achievements with friends.
-They value simplicity and a clean interface.
+- **The Individual Climber:** A user who wants a simple, effective tool to log their workouts and climbs.
+They need a mobile-first experience to quickly track their progress, analyze their own performance, and create custom exercises.

-- **The Dedicated Trainer:** A serious climber focused on continuous improvement.
-They need advanced analytics, training plans, and the ability to track specific metrics like sends, falls, and projecting routes over time.

-- **The Social Climber:** Primarily motivated by community.
-They use the app to find new climbing partners, discover local gyms, and see what their friends are climbing.
-They value social features like photo sharing and commenting.
+- **The Coach:** A climbing coach who needs a powerful, web-based platform to manage their students.
+They require tools to create training plans, monitor student progress, and provide feedback to their team.

 ## 3. Core Features & Value Proposition

-The "climbing-logs" application will provide the following core features:
+The Monkey Logs application will provide the following core features:

-- **Effortless Climb Logging:** A quick and intuitive interface for logging climbs, including grade, type (e.g., top-rope, lead, bouldering), and notes.
+- **Unified Logging:** A single, intuitive mobile interface for Individuals to log both climbs and general training exercises, including the ability to create custom workouts.

+- **Dual Platforms:** A mobile app designed for on-the-go use by Individuals and a powerful web portal for Coaches.

+- **Coach-Student Hierarchy:** A system that allows coaches to assign training plans and view their students' progress in a centralized location.

-- **Performance Analytics:** Dashboards to visualize user progress over time, including total climbs, grades climbed, and personal milestones.
+- **Performance Analytics:** Visual dashboards for both Individuals and Coaches to track and analyze progress over time.

-- **Social & Community Integration:** Users can follow friends, like and comment on their climbs, and discover popular routes in their area.

-- **Gym & Route Database:** A crowdsourced database of climbing gyms and routes, complete with ratings and user reviews.

-Our primary value proposition is to provide an all-in-one platform that combines powerful personal analytics with a strong community focus, catering to both serious and casual climbers.
+Our primary value proposition is to be the definitive training and coaching tool for climbers, offering a seamless, integrated experience that goes beyond simple logging.